langchain4j/langchain4j-examples/tutorials/README.md

-## Packaging as a fat jar
+## Running the examples from the command line

 You can just execute each tutorial from your IDE.
-In case you want to produce a fat jar with all the dependencies, do the following.
+In case you want to produce a jar with all the dependencies, do the following.

 1. Package the project with the `complete` profile: